rieckpil/progmot/content/post/one-year-course-release.md

 You know ahead that your colleagues will ask you as soon as you want to integrate your code changes: "Where are the (damn) tests?".

-After creating articles for this niche (Testing Java and specifically Spring Boot applications), I discovered that there's almost no online course that comprehensively teaches this topic and uses a real-world example.
+After creating some articles for this niche, I discovered that there's almost no online course that comprehensively teaches this topic and uses a real-world example.

 Everyone can test the `add` method of a `MyCalculator` class.
-But how to write an end-to-end test for a modern front-end involving an OIDC login, database access, and fetch data from REST API in the background?
+But how to write an end-to-end test for a modern frontend involving an OIDC login, database access, and fetching data from REST API in the background?

-I wanted to develop a real-world course application, enhance it with an excellent test suite and talk about it.
+My plan was to develop a real-world course application, enhance it with an excellent test suite and talk about it.
 And with real-world, I mean a sophisticated application that connects to various infrastructure components.
 This is where testing becomes tricky.

-The intent to create an online course and strategically create blog posts around this topic wasn't there from day one.
-This came somehow naturally.

-I strongly believe that testing becomes joyful as soon as you know of the different testing tools & libraries and recipes at hand.
+I strongly believe that testing becomes joyful as soon as you know of the different testing tools & libraries, and recipes at hand.

 It's the HOW that's important here.

 Packed with this mission, I was highly motivated to get this project going.
-As I have done nothing similar before, recording everything upfront would be a hell of work.
+As I have done nothing similar before, except same sporadic YouTube videos, recording everything up front would be a hell of work.

 That's why I decided to use an iterative approach and incrementally create this course while getting feedback early on. #agileDoneRight